modRSW-convective-scale-DA/ismodRSW_satDA/README.md

 both accepted for publication on the Journal of the Atmosheric Sciences (Early Online Release: <a href='https://journals.ametsoc.org/view/journals/atsc/aop/JAS-D-21-0022.1/JAS-D-21-0022.1.xml'>Part I</a>; <a href='https://journals.ametsoc.org/view/journals/atsc/aop/JAS-D-21-0023.1/JAS-D-21-0023.1.xml'>Part II</a>).
 It also includes the code used in Luca Cantarello's PhD (Cantarello 2021, available <a href='https://etheses.whiterose.ac.uk/29672/'>here</a>) which uses a revised version of the idealised fluid model developed by Tom Kent (modRSW; Kent et al. 2017) and a Deterministic Ensemble Kalman Filter (DEnKF) to run satellite data assimilation experiments.
 This README contains sufficient instruction for users to download, implement and adapt the source code, which briefly comprises Python3 scripts for the numerical solver for the discretised model, data assimilation algorithms, plotting and data analysis.

+For any questions or code bugs please send an email to mmlca@leeds.ac.uk.

 ## References
 #### Thesis + articles: